JohnBinford/AppleWood-Pointe/Collateral/Selections.md

    - Appoint 3 CraftMen to do the whole thing.
    - Other stuff you might suggest...
 #### Goals
--  We hope to have collected tools lists from anyone interested in a possible donation by the end of Narch 2023.
+-  We hope to have collected tools lists from anyone interested in a possible donation by the end of March 2023.
    - A few simple voting methods will be provided.
 -  Based on Member CraftsMen elections, our moderators will put a list of recommendations</br>
 to be emailed to all shop members.